David Gilmour’s 10 best guitar solos for Pink Floyd

 The earliest moment of Gilmour’s soloing on a Pink Floyd record in our list is the very first recorded song with Pink Floyd once he joined the band.
 The opening track from 1968 effort A Saucerful of Secrets sees Gilmour announce himself as a serious musician.

 Though his final guitar part on the record is comparatively short, it was here that he not only announced himself on the scene but set the foundations for Pink Floyd’s upcoming musical expansion.
 The band would soon shed the loose shackles of psychedelia and try to find a more tangible narrative for their sonic stories.

 As well as the confusing time signatures, which change when Gilmour’s guitar solo appears, the track is a perfect blend of what made Pink Floyd such a tantalising prospect.
-Lyrically it’s the band near their best and Gilmour’s solo is a masterclass.
+Lyrically it’s the band near their best and Gilmour’s guitar solo is a subtle masterclass.

 7. ‘Have A Cigar’